Kucoin/kucoin-futures-node-sdk/README.md

-# Node Helper for KuMEX Strategy
+# Node Helper for KuCoin Futures Strategy
 ## Usage As Framework Helper:

 ### Clone and Dep